History of rail transport in Paraguay: San Francisco station

 Of the public buildings that were finished before the war of 1870, the most noticeable are the Palace of Government and the Railway Station, which are still nowadays true icons of Asunción City.

-The original name of the Central Railway Station was "Estación San Francisco" (Saint Francis Station), although it was originally known also as "Plaza San Francisco" (Saint Francis Square).
+The original name of the Central Railway station was "Estación San Francisco", although it was originally known also as "Plaza San Francisco".

 Today the building is still an attraction because of its architectonic proportions and its beauty, and it is not hard to imagine that it was even more outstanding in the time it was built.
 Architect Alonzo Taylor directed the construction.
 Taylor came from Europe in the ship "Río Blanco" on May 6, 1859, and he also directed the construction of the Palace of Government along with architect Raviza.

-The journals of the time made many references to the Saint Francis Station.
+The journals of the time made many references to the San Francisco Station.
 In 1863 the journal "El Semanario" wrote: "The construction work in the station is progressing well, soon the building will be complete and this beautiful construction will be considered one of the icons of the city".

 On July 30 of the same year, the journal also described a ball that took place in the main hall of the station, offered by chiefs and officers in honor to the President on his birthday.